Getting Started with Adaptive Practice

 How Adaptive Practice Works

 When you start practicing a skill, you’ll begin at the unranked level.
-As you answer questions, you’ll move through three proficiency levels:
+As you answer questions correctly, you’ll move through three proficiency levels:

 Beginner: The questions are easier to help you build confidence.